 This is the third article in the blog series our guest writer, Jadelin Pikake Felipe.
 She writes about her research on college students intentionally unplugging from cell phones.
 In this article Jadelin shares initial findings from her qualitative research, specifically the personal and external reasons that motivated the students to unplug and the role public figures and adults played.

-In 2016, as part of my master’s thesis, I recruited nine undergraduate students from four private universities in Northern California to participate in a qualitative research project studying the topic of intentionally unplugging from cell phones.
+In 2016, as part of my master’s thesis, I recruited nine undergraduate students from four private universities in Northern California and Virginia to participate in a qualitative research project studying the topic of intentionally unplugging from cell phones.
 I conducted interviews and sought to find answers to the following questions:

 What motivated students to initially and continue to unplug from their phone?